So you’ve decided to sell your house – congratulations!

 Anything with a stain on it should be replaced, as should the shower curtains and towels.
 If there is any laminate left over from the kitchen job, it can be used to update the bathroom vanity.

-And if you’ve got a bigger budget, a nice, new, sparkling toilet that is quiet and more water-efficient can no doubt add to the sheen.
+And if you’ve got a bigger budget, you may consider having a bathroom remodeling project.
+You can also install a nice, new, sparkling toilet that is quiet and more water-efficient can no doubt add to the sheen and add an affordable Electric Water Heater.
+Get water heater repair services for your home in Greer, SC and nearby areas when you visit the site.

 #4 Hardwood Floors